limgw1/interview_fe/README.md

 FastAPI was used as it is easy to set up and lightweight.
 Personally, having the backend API in Python is beneficial for me because I like to use `breakpoint()` to debug code by running them line by line.
 Alternatively, Node.js could have been used as well, but I am more familiar with FastAPI.

 ## Backend (Scraper) - Selenium
 The Scraper was written with Selenium, which allows for the code to interact with a headless browser.
 This is preferred over BeautifulSoup as the Subway website is dynamically generated with JavaScript and requires interaction with certain input boxes in the website.
+The opening and closing hours are parsed with a mixture of regex and LLMs.
+This is because I believe that the opening and closing hours should be stored , called and compared with logic in code to ensure 100% correctness of comparisons as LLMs tend to hallucinate, even with RAG improvements.

 ## Backend (DB) - SQLite3
 SQLite was chosen because it requires no extra setup for the database.
 It only requires an import of an extra Python package.
 Should the application require a more robust database, then the choice for a relational DB would be MySQL or PostgreSQL, while non-relational DBs would be MongoDB.